Momo Kyun Sword: Characters

 One of the Four Oni Generals.
 He never fights fair and seems to have plans of his own for the Michimi Peach.
 He enjoys improvised tactics like disguising himself and tricking enemies into fighting each other.

 Media

 Anime

 An anime television series adaptation by Tri-Slash and Project No.9 aired in July 2014.
-The opening theme is "Pink Fantasy" performed by Haruka Chisuga.
+The opening theme is "Pink Fantasy" by Haruka Chisuga.